franciscoxavier04/pm-BIM/docs/release-notes/15-1-0/README.md

 ### Zen mode for project lists

 Zen mode allows users to focus on a certain page, as all other menu items and elements are hidden, and the page is displayed in full screen.
-OpenProject already offers zen mode for other modules like Work packages, Boards, Gantt charts or Calendar – and with version 15.1 also for project lists.
+OpenProject already offers zen mode for other modules like Work packages, Boards, Gantt charts or Calendars – and with version 15.1 also for project lists.

 Here is how zen mode for project lists looks like: